google/horologist/docs/simple-media-app-guide.md

 ### 1 - Add dependency

-Create a new project from Android Studio by choosing a Wear OS Empty Compose Activity.
+Create a new project from Android Studio by choosing "Basic Wear App Without Associated Tiles" from "Wear OS" templates.
 Add dependency on `media-ui` to your project’s `build.gradle`:

 ```groovy
 implementation "com.google.android.horologist:horologist-media-ui:$horologist_version"